 How Péter Moved his Pub Quiz Online

-Péter started his hunt for the right tool to help him host quizzes online.
+Péter started his hunt for the right tool to help him host a live quiz online.
 He did a lot of research, made a lot of purchases of professional equipment, then determined the 3 factors he needed most from his virtual pub quiz hosting software:

 - To be able to host large numbers of players without issue.

 - To show the questions on players’ devices in order to bypass YouTube’s 4 second latency on live streaming.

 - To have a variety of question types available.

 After trying out Kahoot, as well as many similar bits of kit, Péter decided to give AhaSlides a go.